K\"ahler information manifolds of signal processing filters in weighted Hardy spaces: Conclusion

-ARMA and ARFIMA models with arbitrary weight vectors are studied as applications of the K\"ahler geometric approach using weighted Hardy norms.
-Several interesting information manifolds of ARMA and ARFIMA models are emergent when the weight vectors are given as a family of exponential forms.
-These information manifolds for ARMA and ARFIMA models also include the K\"ahlerian information manifolds for the unweighted complex cepstrum norm \cite{choi2015kahlerian} and the geometry related to the mutual information between past and future \cite{martin2000metric}.
-These information manifolds also can be understood under the unified framework of K\"ahler manifolds and weighted Hardy spaces.
+As applications of the K\"ahler geometric approach based on weighted Hardy norms, we exemplify ARMA and ARFIMA models with arbitrary weight vectors.
+Several interesting information manifolds naturally emerge from this framework.
+As special cases, these include the K\"ahlerian information manifolds associated with the unweighted complex cepstrum norm \cite{choi2015kahlerian}, the geometric structure related to the mutual information between past and future \cite{martin2000metric}, and the information geometry of signal filters involving exponentiation.
+All of these cases can be understood within a unified framework based on K\"ahler manifolds and weighted Hardy spaces.